 If you’re interested in scouting famed architecture, wandering unique neighborhoods or eating some of the best food in the Midwest, Chicago is a city that charms residents and visitors alike.
-And it offers a robust public transportation system that can help you explore it all.
+And it offers a robust public transportation system that can help you explore Chicago without a car.
 Whether your plans have you staying in the city or venturing out to the suburbs, there are a variety of Chicago public transportation options to help you reach your destination.

 Chicago Transit Authority